US consumer borrowing posts biggest gain since late 2017

 WASHINGTON — Consumer borrowing surged in July at its fastest pace since late 2017, driven by a big jump credit card use.

-The Federal Reserve says overall consumer borrowing increased by $23.3 billion in July after a $13.8 billion advance in June.
+Consumer borrowing increased by $23.3 billion in July after a $13.8 billion advance in June, the Federal Reserve reported Monday.
 It was the biggest monthly gain since a $29.9 billion jump in November 2017.

 Consumer borrowing is closely watched for signs it provides about consumer spending.